Norway

 Norway – Voyage to the Arctic

-An Arctic expedition voyage has to be the ultimate adventure for any family looking for a unique experience.
+An Arctic expedition has to be the ultimate adventure for any family looking for a unique experience.
 This is a holiday to bring families together, for those looking to spend perhaps a last hurrah before the kids are off to university or just simply for all ages to enjoy some ever-decreasing wilderness and wildlife in a truly remote setting.
 A fabulous mix of mainland activities and polar maritime exploration – this is an adventure to remember.

 Highlights